RMLio/RMLStreamer/README.md

 bash run.sh -p /home/wmaroy/framework/src/main/resources/json_stream_data_mapping.ttl -s 9000
 # The -p paramater sets the mapping file location
 # The -s parameter sets the output socket port number
+# The -o parameter sets the output path if the output needs to be written to a file instead of a stream.
 ```

+Whenever data is written (every data object needs to end with `\r\n`) to the socket, this data will be processed by the RML Framework.

 ##### Generating a stream from a file